Quantile Selection in the Gender Pay Gap: Estimation and Inference

 \section{Estimation and Inference}

-Finally, we sketch an estimation procedure that builds on the identification result.
-While the proposed estimator is general and applicable to a wide range of settings where sample selection is a concern, we focus on its application to gender-specific wage distributions, an area in which the literature has documented substantial selection effects (see, e.g., \cite{Blau_etal_2021}).
+In this section, we sketch an estimation procedure that builds on the identification result.
 We then analyze the asymptotic properties of the estimator and evaluate its finite-sample performance through simulation evidence.